deathpillow/deathpillow.github.io/_posts/2010-09-07-growbot-garden.md

   creditlink:
 comments:
 ---
 The Growbot Garden project was a project I contributed to in various way through my involvement in the Public Design Workshop.
-My specific contributions were [the design of teaching tools for the workshops](http://www.coroflot.com/theminutewaltz/Design-Tools-for-Teaching-About-Sensing-and-Robotics)and [the design of an series of workshops as part of a residency at 01SJ 2010](http://thomaslodato.info/portfolio/sheeps-clothing-crypsis-for-urban-sensing/).
+My specific contributions were [the design of teaching tools for the workshops](http://www.coroflot.com/theminutewaltz/Design-Tools-for-Teaching-About-Sensing-and-Robotics) and [the design of an series of workshops as part of a residency at 01SJ 2010](http://thomaslodato.info/portfolio/sheeps-clothing-crypsis-for-urban-sensing/).
 The following is copy borrowed from the general description of the project on the [Public Design Workshop site](http://publicdesignworkshop.net/portfolio/growbot-garden/).

 --